 Reading and engaging in books is one of my favorite daily activities with my 2 1/2 year old son.
 From the classics, to lift-the-flap, to touch and feel, to sound books, we enjoy experimenting with lots of books.
 Even though we have stacks and stacks of children’s books on our shelves, I find that we mostly read the same dozen books over and over and over again.
 I am told this is quite normal as reading the same book inspires confidence in our kids as they know what to expect on each page (sometimes before we even turn the page).
-I liken it watching your favorite movie over and over again without hitting boredom – we always seem amused and often find something new during each viewing.
+I liken it to watching your favorite movie over and over again without hitting boredom – we always seem amused and often find something new during each viewing.

 It is my love for reading books with my child that I was fascinated by a “Daddy & Me” Reading Program at Rikers Island.
 Fernanda Santos of The New York Times published DADDY, READ FOR ME about an intriguing program, where “eight men at the Eric M. Taylor Center — one of nine jails on Rikers Island — completed a five-week literacy course this fall called “Daddy and Me,” in which they recorded themselves reading children’s books for the sons and daughters they had left behind.
 It was the first time such a program had been tried at Rikers, though there have been many similar efforts, most focusing on female inmates in prisons across the country, since at least 1996.”